-Second, the draft order would retain the Top Four Prohibition but modify it to include a case-by-case analysis where strict application of the rule may not be appropriate based on the circumstances of a particular market or transaction.
-The draft order finds that the record generally supported the FCC's prior determination that top-four combinations are associated with potential harms.
+Second, the Order on Reconsideration retains the Top Four Prohibition, but modifies it to include a case-by-case analysis where strict application of the rule may not be appropriate based on the circumstances of a particular market or transaction.
+The Order on Reconsideration finds that the record generally supported the FCC's prior determination that top-four combinations are associated with potential harms.
 At the same time, it notes that these harms may not be present with respect to all such combinations, and finds that the Top Four Prohibition is over-inclusive and should be modified.
-As a result, the draft order proposes to allow applicants to request a case-by-case examination of proposed combinations that would otherwise violate the Top Four Prohibition.
+As a result, the Order on Reconsideration allows applicants to request a case-by-case examination of proposed combinations that would otherwise violate the Top Four Prohibition.
 While declining to adopt a rigid set of criteria to guide its case-by-case analysis, the Commission suggests that the following types of information could be relevant:

-- Ratings share data of the stations proposed to be commonly owned compared with other stations in the market; - Revenue share data of the stations proposed to be combined compared with other stations in the market, including advertising (on-air and digital) and retransmission consent fees; - Market characteristics, such as population, the number and types of broadcast television stations serving the market, and whether there are any strong competitors outside of the top-four rated stations; - The likely effects on programming meeting the needs and interests of the community; and - Any other circumstances impacting the market, particularly any disparities primarily impacting small and mid-sized markets.
+- Ratings share data of the stations proposed to be commonly owned compared with other stations in the market; - Revenue share data of the stations proposed to be combined compared with other stations in the market, including advertising (on-air and digital) and retransmission consent fees; - Market characteristics, such as population, the number and types of broadcast television stations serving the market, and whether there are any strong competitors outside of the top-four rated stations; - · The likely effects on programming meeting the needs and interests of the community; and - Any other circumstances impacting the market, particularly any disparities primarily impacting small and mid-sized markets.

-Applicants would be encouraged to provide data over a substantial period (e.g., three years) to strengthen their requests for relief from the Top Four Prohibition in a particular case.
+Applicants are encouraged to provide data over a substantial period (e.g., three years) to strengthen their request for relief from the Top Four Prohibition in a particular case.

-In addition to proposing these changes, the draft order concludes that the modifications are not likely to harm minority and female ownership, and reaffirms the previous determination that it remains premature to analyze the impact of the broadcast incentive auction on the local television ownership rule.
+In addition, the Order on Reconsideration declines to adopt specific criteria related to the issue of retransmission consent in the context of the Top Four Prohibition, and it concludes that the modifications are not likely to harm minority and female ownership.
+The Order on Reconsideration also reaffirms that it remains premature to analyze the impact of the broadcast incentive auction on the local television ownership rule.